plabradorjr/plabradorjr.github.io/_posts/2019-11-12-illustrations_of_objects_classes_and_instances_ruby.markdown

 Now everytime you summon `Rapper.new`, a new instance of a rapper is born!
-Now that's gangstah.
+That's gangstah.

 Hope you learned a tiny bit from my horrible analogies.
 If not, it's cool too.
 Thanks for reading.